BlueBrain/Long-range-micro-connectome/README.md

 CUSTOM_FILE=/path/to/my/custom_template.json
 cp ./configurations/wm-refined-neocortex_template.json $CUSTOM_FILE
 ```
-At this point edit CUSTOM_FILE to update the underlying anatomical data to your liking.
-Refer to the [documentation](DOCUMENTATION.pdf) for details on the json tempplate file format.
+At this point edit _CUSTOM_FILE_ to update the underlying anatomical data to your liking.
+Refer to the [documentation](DOCUMENTATION.pdf) for details on the json template file format.
 Then:
 ```
 # Update cached data related to the spatial mapping of long-range pathways
 write_projection_mapping_cache.py $CUSTOM_FILE